-I started the computer, launched YouTube and what do I see?
-Another permabulker suffering from inflated ego trying to convince me that squatting is as convoluted as a heart transplant.
+I started the computer and launched YouTube only to see another permabulker suffering from an inflated ego trying to convince me that squatting is as complex as a heart transplant.

-“You really have to keep your back as tight as possible when you squat,” said Mr. PermaBulk.
+“You have to keep your back as tight as possible when you squat,” said Mr. PermaBulk.